-TABLE 1 DEVSECOPS PRACTICES Practice Description Reference Continuous Planning Business owners will see the growth of the application, so they can give feedback on whether the application is corresponding to their needs.
-Security Continuous Integration (SCI) The developers will check in their code on the source control repository and integrate it with the code from other teams, allowing CI.
-The goal of this practice is to get as much feedback as possible to perform the necessary corrections.
-Nguyen & Dupuis, 2019, Pendyala, 2020 Automated Monitoring It allows a better perception of the health of the system.
-This will allow continuous monitoring of the application.
-Senapathi et al., 2018; Hsu, 2018 Deployment Automation These tools facilitate by managing the software components that need to be deployed and what middleware components and configurations need to be updated.
-This will allow for continuous 2010 2019 TD A deployment.
-C .1 1 Test Automation Test automation will save some time by performing regression tests to be sure that older functionalities will not be impacted by new 5 11 2019 Continuous It allows organizations to manage which environments need to be • Vulnerability provisioned and configured to enable continuous delivery.
-Hsu, 2018 Assessment an d Remediation Threat intelligence The study of adversary operations to devise detective and responsive Mansfield-Devine, actions for the organization.
+TABLE 1 DEVSECOPS PRACTICES Practice Description Reference Continuous Planning Business owners will see the growth of the application, so they can Jabbari et al., 2018; give feedback on whether the application is corresponding to their Hsu, 2018 needs.
+Security Continuous The developers will check in their code on the source control Williams, 2018; Integration (SCI) repository and integrate it with the code from other teams, allowing Shajadi, 2019 CI.
+Feedback Loops The goal of this practice is to get as much feedback as possible to Nguyen & Dupuis, between Dev, Sec and perform the necessary corrections.
+2019, Pendyala, Ops 2020 Automated Monitoring It allows a better perception of the health of the system.
+This will Senapathi et al., allow continuous monitoring of the application.
+2018; Hsu, 2018 Deployment These tools facilitate by managing the software components that Senapathi et al., Automation need to be deployed and what middleware components and 2018; Tomas et al., configurations need to be updated.
+This will allow for continuous 2019 deployment.
+Test Automation Test automation will save some time by performing regression tests Senapathi et al., to be sure that older functionalities will not be impacted by new 2018; Tomas et al., developments.
+This will also allow a continuous testing approach.
+2019 Continuous It allows organizations to manage which environments need to be Koopman, 2019; Vulnerability provisioned and configured to enable continuous delivery.
+Hsu, 2018 Assessment and Remediation Threat intelligence The study of adversary operations to devise detective and responsive Mansfield-Devine, - actions for the organization.
 Because the organization has limited 2018; Koskinen, resources to deploy defense, understanding the techniques that 2019 adversaries use allows for effective defenses to be deployed to detect, disrupt, and deceive the attacker.
 Stakeholder The participation of stakeholders will provide more feedback to the Jabbari et al., 2018 Participation SecOps.
 Self-assessment The ongoing assessment of the state of systems and people within the Hsu, 2018; Cruzes organization.
-This includes change management and detection; configuration management, vulnerability assessments, penetration testing; and setting up a "red team" to promote effectiveness.
+This includes change management and detection; et al., 2018 configuration management, vulnerability assessments, penetration testing; and setting up a "red team" to promote effectiveness.
 These are frequently considered security tasks.
 But incorporating these tasks into SecOps becomes an effective way to facilitate detection and advise the operational capabilities on the status of the environment.
 For example, if the vulnerability scan team works with threat intelligence, rapid detection via network security monitoring can be accomplished when new threats or vulnerabilities are discovered.
 Coordination among these groups in mature SecOps often leads to the discovery of previously unknown threats and vulnerabilities.
-Deployment These tools facilitate by managing the software components that Senanathi et al Automation need to be deployed and what middleware components and 1 Ideomation configurations need to be updated.
-This will allow for continuous deployment.
-2017 deproyment.
+Deployment These tools facilitate by managing the software components that Senapathi et al., Automation need to be deployed and what middleware components and 2018; Tomas et al., configurations need to be updated.
+This will allow for continuous 2019 deployment.